-Rubio to vote to confirm Tillerson as secretary of state
+Rubio to vote to confirm Tillerson as secretary of state | CNN Politics

 Rubio’s support virtually ensures that Tillerson will win approval from the Senate Foreign Relations Committee later Monday and sets him up for a full Senate approval at some point soon after.

-Rubio's decision comes after intense lobbying by the Trump administration, including a 90-minute meeting last week between Rubio and Tillerson, according to a Rubio aide.
+Rubio’s decision comes after intense lobbying by the Trump administration, including a 90-minute meeting last week between Rubio and Tillerson, according to a Rubio adviser.

+RELATED: Ben Cardin: I will not support Tillerson for secretary of state

+The Democratic National Committee quickly lashed out at Rubio on Monday, reviving Trump’s insult during the campaign for the Florida senator.